Low-energy enhancement in the magnetic dipole radiation of actinide nuclei

-It has been suggested that $\gamma$\,(triaxial)-deformation can lead to a splitting of M1 modes by an amount proportional to $\sin{\gamma}$~\cite{Lipparini1989}.
-Further, because the SR is the counter-rotation of the deformed proton and neutron densities, the energy of the SR mode is positively correlated to the nucleus's $\beta$ and $\gamma$ deformation.
+It has been suggested that triaxiality can lead to a splitting of M1 modes by an amount proportional to $\sin{\gamma}$~\cite{Lipparini1989}.
+Furthermore, because the SR is the counter-rotation of the deformed proton and neutron densities, the energy of the SR mode is positively correlated to the $\beta$ and $\gamma$ deformation of the respective nucleus.

-In previous work studying nuclear deformation in the lanthanides~\cite{Mustonen2018} it was found that in restricted model spaces a phenomenological factor accounting for core polarization must be included to generate sufficient deformation in the SMMC.
-Thus, the SMMC calculations presented here under-predict the deformation of the six nuclei, which could potentially result in both the SR having a lower energy than expected and the two SR peaks being too closely split to be resolved.
+In previous work studying nuclear deformation in the lanthanides~\cite{Mustonen2018} it was found that in the restricted model space used a phenomenological factor accounting for core polarization must be included to generate sufficient deformation in the SMMC.
+Thus, the SMMC calculations presented here underpredict the deformation of the six actinide nuclei, which could potentially result in the SR having a lower energy than expected and the two SR peaks being too closely split to be resolved.

-Therefore, both of these observed discrepancies may be the result of our SMMC calculations under-predicting the deformation of these nuclei due to the finite model space.
-As the LEE is only weakly dependent on deformation~\cite{Mercenne2024}, we expect our results for the LEE to be robust.
+On the other hand, since the LEE depends only weakly on deformation~\cite{Mercenne2024}, we expect our results for the LEE to be robust.

-\ssec{Summary and discussion} The \gsf of actinide nuclei serves as important input for calculations relevant to astrophysical processes and nuclear technology, and provides insight into collective modes of nuclei.
-Here, we have performed SMMC calculations of the M1 \gsf for the actinide nuclei \ele{Th}{232}, \ele{U}{237-239}, \ele{Pu}{240}, and \ele{Pu}{243} near the neutron separation energy.
-To perform the necessary analytic continuation we used the MEM, with a prior strength calculated in the SPA.
+\ssec{Summary and discussion} We have performed SMMC calculations of the M1 \gsf for the actinide nuclei \ele{Th}{232}, \ele{U}{237-239}, \ele{Pu}{240}, and \ele{Pu}{243} near their neutron separation energy.
+To carry out the necessary analytic continuation we used the MEM, with a prior strength function calculated in the SPA.

+We observed a LEE in all six actinides.
 These results are the first theoretical prediction of a LEE in the M1 \gsf of actinides.
-We also observe the scissors mode in all six actinides.
+We also observe a scissors mode in all six actinides.